robert/robert.github.com/_posts/2014-01-20-cookieless-user-tracking-for-douchebags.md

     var trackingId = "33848722-da08-4b43-b0e8-0c6deaa906f6";
 {% endhighlight %}

 Steve goes away and comes back later with amorous monkeys on his mind.
 For safty, he clears his cookies and returns to our site.
 When he visits `/`, his browser again makes an additional request to `/tracking_id.js`.
-But this time the headers look something like:
+But this time the request headers look something like:

 {% highlight text %}
     Accept: */*